Skip to main content

 Once the gas reaches you, it’s ready for use – most commonly for cooking, whether in the kitchen or on the BBQ; water heating; and to run appliances such as fireplaces and outdoor heaters.

-Transmission pipelines also deliver natural gas directly to large industrial users, who use it as a fuel for a variety of mining and manufacturing processes, including smelting and refining metals.
-Natural gas is also key to the production of fertiliser, and used to produce a wide range of industrial products, including plastics, polymers and textiles.
+Transmission pipelines deliver gas directly to large industrial users, who use it as a fuel for a variety of mining and manufacturing processes, including smelting and refining metals.
+Gas is also key to the production of fertiliser, and used to produce a wide range of industrial products, including plastics, polymers and textiles.

-And of course, transmission pipelines also deliver natural gas to electricity generators, who use it to power gas turbines.
+Transmission pipelines also deliver gas to electricity generators, who use it to power gas turbines.

 In an open cycle gas-fired power plant, gas combusts and expands through a gas turbine.
 Essentially, the hot pressurised gas spins the blades of the turbine, which is connected to a generator – when the turbine blades rotate, it causes magnets to spin inside the generator, forcing electrons to move through wires, creating an electrical current.